MathematicalMedicine/PenetranceEstimator/README.md

 Operation
 ---------

-1. Start the program by running `python3 BetaHatApp`.
+1. Start the program by running `python3 PenEstApp`.
-2. Select which model for calculating betaHat and betaHatStar is desired.
+2. Select which model for calculating (f-tilde single) and (f-tilde) is desired.
 3. Enter in values for _alpha_, _beta_, and _s_ as desired.
 If multiple possible values (for plotting along the X-axis) are desired, this can be done by providing a comma-separated list.
 Only one variable may have multiple values at any given time.
 4. Press the "Refresh Plot" button.